 The service duly started to Swindon Bus Station: every 15 minutes during the day, dropping to hourly in the evening.
 There was even to be a half-hourly service on Sundays.
 The route follows the existing Coachstyle and Stagecoach services out to the eastern edge of ‘Bassett, reaching down to the employment zone at Interface Business Park and then taking the line of Stagecoach’s 55 route through the 1960s residential area to the High Street.

-The 55 goes on to Lyneham, Calne and Chippenham, usually every hour.
+The 55 goes on to Lyneham, Calne and Chippenham every 20 minutes, and usually every hour in the evenings and on Sundays.

 Thus, we went from one an hour in our neck of the woods to 5 an hour, except that we have to catch the R1 from the southbound side of Station Road, and it takes nearly 30 minutes to reach Swindon.
 Here’s the new stop, looking down to the railway and the location of the former station, lost in the 1960s to the Beeching cuts.